Hamidalavi/examid-gaming-journey/README.md

 14. Ignoring the arm friction with an **arm sleeve**.
 Because the place of Examid lives is very hot and humid and the arm moves very hardly
 15. Pre-Lock enemies with **centering** and **not reseting** the mouse when focusing on enemies
 16. Aim goes like a pro with **lowering the tension**
-17. Starts using **dynamic fingertip grip**, so there are three parts which I can explain this mixing grip:
+17. Starts using **dynamic fingertip grip**, so there are four parts which I can explain this mixing grip:
-> A: Doing **fingertip grip** as a default, I mean there is a little space between mouse and palm
+> A: Doing **fingertip grip** as a default, I mean there is a little space between mouse and palm; the wrist is floating on the table
->> B: My pinky, ring and thumb fingers are **NOT** only positioned nearly parallel to the mousepad, they're **dynamic** in positioning and touching the mouse by fingertip (first knuckle) for smoothness
+>> B: My pinky, ring and thumb fingers are **NOT** only positioned nearly parallel to the mousepad, they're **dynamic** in positioning
->>> C: For fast movement and reaction, slightly pushing my fingers down (against the mouse's wall)
+>>> C: For fast movement and reaction, doing a tighter grip and pushing my fingers down (against the mouse's wall).
+Most of the gaming websites say: grip the mouse lightly.
+It's correct, but not for fast gameplays, they are just concerning about our health and fatigue.
+I literally got used to this situation very well
+>>>> D: Finally, touching the mouse by fingertip (first knuckle) for smoothness and its benefits
 18. I raised the height of the table (or I lowered the height of the seat), then I opened my **armpits** because I didn't want to raise my shoulders anymore.
 As a result, I played with the best speed and freedom of action and less arm friction while aming
 19. Finally, I was aiming like **I was in a hurry** and wanted always doing **fast flicks**.
 But I was wrong.
 These two fators **reaction** and **smoothness** are very important.
 Then I tried hard to learn these factors and my aim became very fast and smooth like other pro players
 20. Congratulations, Examid is now going to be a Pro Player at **mouse and keyboard**